-It was July, 1992 when Todd Horn, Randy Rockalotta and Tony Gialluca III relocated to St. Augustine, FL from Canton, Ohio and met local skater/guitar player, Garrett Coleman.
+It was Summer, 1992 when Todd Horn, Randy Rockalotta and Tony Gialluca III relocated to St. Augustine, FL from Canton, Ohio and met local skater/guitar player, Garrett Coleman.
 In two weeks, they wrote eighteen songs and played their first live show.
 Spider Monkey was born.

 Quickly signing with powerhouse booking agency, Cellar Door Entertainment, the perpetual tour commenced.
 From 1992-1999, Spider Monkey toured the country extensively, performing 250-300 shows a year, drawing sell-out crowds nearly everywhere they went and selling over 50,000 CDs from their 4-album, self-distributed catalog.
 The music was dubbed by one interviewer as “buzzsaw pop”, and the live shows: legendary.